SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 Azure SQL Database is a managed relational cloud database service.
 The Sumo Logic app for Azure SQL helps you monitor activity in Azure SQL.
 The preconfigured dashboards provide insight into resource utilization, blocking queries, database wait events, errors, runtime execution stats, and other database analytics.

+## Collect Logs and Metrics

+This page has instructions for collecting logs and metrics for the Azure SQL App, as well as a sample log message and a query sample.

 ### Log types

 The Sumo Logic App for Azure SQL App uses the following log types: